wenewzhang/mixin_labs-php-bot/README3.md

-In last two chapters, we create a bot to [receive user's message and send message back to user](https://github.com/wenewzhang/mixin_labs-php-bot/blob/master/README.md), the bot can [receive Bitcoin and send it back to user](https://github.com/wenewzhang/mixin_labs-php-bot/blob/master/README2.md).
+In last two chapters, we create a bot to [echo message](https://github.com/wenewzhang/mixin_labs-php-bot/blob/master/README.md) and [echo Bitcoin](https://github.com/wenewzhang/mixin_labs-php-bot/blob/master/README2.md) to user.

 # What you will learn from this chapter
 1. How to create Bitcoin wallet by Mixin Network PHP SDK